HMS Antrim (D18): Falklands War

 The Wessex, callsign Humphrey, detected Santa Fe on the surface and engaged using depth charges, which damaged the submarine's hull.
 This attack was followed by strikes from ’s Lynx, using a torpedo, and from two AS.12 missile attacks by Westland Wasp helicopter.
 The damage forced the crew to abandon the submarine at King Edward Point, leaving her partially submerged alongside the jetty.
 She was not repaired and, in 1985, was scuttled in deep water.
 This was the first anti-submarine operation successfully conducted solely by helicopters.

 After the disablement of Santa Fe, a scratch force of Royal Marines, SAS and SBS troops was landed to capture the settlement.
 Antrim and Plymouth took station off Grytviken and opened fire with their 4.5-inch guns.
-The shelling was a demonstration of firepower rather than an attack on specific positions and over the course of 15 minutes the two ships fired ~235 rounds towards Grytviken.
+The shelling was a demonstration of firepower rather than an attack on specific positions and over the course of 15 minutes the two ships fired about 235 rounds towards Grytviken.
 The Argentine troops raised the white flag and surrendered to the scratch force.

 Captain Lagos, commander of the Argentine forces on South Georgia, signed the surrender document for the garrison in Antrim’s wardroom.
 Lieutenant-Commander Alfredo Astiz signed a separate document shortly afterwards aboard Plymouth.